-We have few updates in our neutral bedroom you will love!
+We have few updates in our neutral bedroom this year you will love.
 We love our room and spend a lot of time in here, especially with both of us working from home currently!

 Our Neutral Bedroom That Feels Fresh and Inviting

-I don’t actually feel like this room is quite “done” although it’s getting there and I love being in here!
+I don’t actually feel like this room is quite “done” although it’s getting there.
 At the bottom of the post I’ll share my remaining plans for the room.

 The paint color in here is Sherwin Williams Ice Cube.
 More about this paint color and Ice Cube painted other places in our home here!